|

 Once the process has begun, any discussion of the work being done may only take place with

-written consent of both parents.
-All communication with the attorneys must include both attorneys
+the written consent of both parents.
+All communication with the attorneys must include both

 Practical Considerations